sjemens/qsqlcipher-qt5/README.md

 cd qsqlcipher-qt5
 mkdir -p build && cd build
 qmake ../qsqlcipher.pro
-# Or if the sqlcipher library was built with the ENABLE_COLUMN_METADATA macro
+# Or if the sqlcipher library was not built with the ENABLE_COLUMN_METADATA macro
-# defined, enable it also for qsqlcipher.
+# defined, disable it also for qsqlcipher.
 Replace the above qmake command with
-# qmake ../qsqlcipher.pro DEFINES+=ENABLE_COLUMN_METADATA
+# qmake ../qsqlcipher.pro DEFINES+=DISABLE_COLUMN_METADATA
 make
 make install  # most propably with sudo
 ```

+Note: To check if the sqlcipher library was compiled with ENABLE_COLUMN_METADATA use
+ PRAGMA compile_options;

 Tested on Archlinux (x64) and MSYS2 (x64 only) with every Qt version after 5.8.0.